Naorweiz/exam-1/README.md

 4. run command: kubectl port-forward service/my-release-phpldapadmin 8080:80
 6. go to localhost:8080 and login with User: cn=admin,dc=example,dc=org Password: Not@SecurePassw0rd
 7. click dc=example on the left, on the new menu press create a child entry, choose Generic: Posix Group, fill info and then Create
-8. click dc=example on the left, on the new menu press create a child entry, choose the account type necessary and fill the needed information.
+8. click dc=example on the left, on the new menu press create a child entry, choose the account type necessary and fill the needed information

 source/info: https://github.com/jp-gouin/helm-openldap